JessicaNeary/store-front/README.md

-# react-boilerplate
+# store-front

-A simple boilerplate for a react application.

-Uses an express server, bundled with Webpack.
-Also uses nodemon, babel, and is equip with Tape and Enzyme for testing.
+A simple store front application built to practise quickly developing a wireframe into a front-end layout.

 ## Setup